meilioneil/Data_Bolt/README.md

 * seaborn
 * matplotlib
 * scikit-learn
-* OS: Windows 10 or higher
+* OS: Windows 10 or higher (...because I sinned by being forced to use Window's file pathing...)

 To install the necessary Python libraries, you can use the following command:
 ```sh